bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% endsi_step %}

 {% si_step Enter anchor positions %}
-Before you start entering any anchor positions make sure the boxes are green or red.
-If, for some reason, they stay white restart the cfclient.

-Now it is time to enter the anchor positions.
-The boxes will become red as soon as that position differs from the position saved in the anchor.
+To start configuring the anchor position you need to click on the __"Configure positions"__ button.

+{% img click configure positions; wide; /images/tutorials/getting_started_with_lps/Click configure positions.png %}

+A pop-up window will appear.
+Click the button __"Get from anchors"__ to get the list of anchors and fill up the positions.

+{% img click get from anchors; medium; /images/tutorials/getting_started_with_lps/Click get from anchors.png %}
-{% img enter anchor positions; wide; /images/tutorials/getting_started_with_lps/Enter anchor positions.png %}
+{% img enter anchor positions; medium ; /images/tutorials/getting_started_with_lps/Enter anchor positions.png %}
 {% endsi_step %}

 {% si_step Write position to anchors %}
-* To save the new anchor positions in the anchors press the __"Write"__ button
+* To save the new anchor positions in the anchors press the __"Write to anchors"__ button
 * Verify that the anchor position boxes changes from red to green.
 If no change has occurred within 5 seconds try to write again

-{% img write position to anchors; wide; /images/tutorials/getting_started_with_lps/Write position to anchors.png %}
+{% img write position to anchors; medium; /images/tutorials/getting_started_with_lps/Write position to anchors.png %}
 {% endsi_step %}

 {% si_step Verify anchor positions %}